 Placement and Sequence of Courses

-7th graders who completed Singapore Level 5B or higher begin Saxon Math 8/7.
+Students who completed Singapore Level 5B or higher in 6th grade should begin Saxon Math 8/7 in 7th grade.

 All other 7th - 12th graders new to Saxon Math take the Saxon Placement Test and begin where placed.

 8th graders or above not currently using Saxon Math—take the Saxon Placement Test and begin where placed.
 (If 7th or 8th graders test below 8/7, call our office for recommendations.)

 After completing Saxon Math 8/7, students with test scores consistently at or above 80% may skip Algebra 1/2 and go directly into Algebra I.